What are the main hazards to the skin of the marine environment?

 Secondary bacterial infection is common after penetrating or abrasive marine injuries.
 Signs of secondary infection include redness, swelling and warmth.

-Vibrio vulnificus infection is peculiar to marine injuries and may cause intense rapidly progressive cellulitis and death.
-Treatment should include tetracycline and a broad spectrum cephalosporin or aminoglycoside.
+- Vibrio vulnificus infection is peculiar to marine injuries and may cause intense rapidly progressive cellulitis and death.

 - Mycobacterium marinum is an atypical mycobacterium found in tropical waters, and can cause chronic infected ulcers or plaques.